calvinqi/sz/README.md

 ```bash
 cp sz /usr/local/bin
 ```
 4. Have fun!
-You can use `sz` freely when navigating your shell just like you would use `ls` or `cd`.
+You can now use the `sz` command freely when navigating your shell just like you would use `ls` or `cd`.